paulopimenta6/ph_codes/R/elsa/img/glm_bin.md

 #### Interpretation:

-- Intercept: Significant (p < 0.001), indicating the baseline log-odds of hypertension.
+- Intercept (0.6978): Significant (p < 0.001), indicating the baseline log-odds of hypertension.
-- Sodium (sod): Significant with a small negative effect (p < 0.05), suggesting that an increase in sodium slightly reduces the odds of hypertension.
+- Sodium (sod) (Estimate = -0.001479): Significant with a small negative effect (p < 0.05), suggesting that an increase in sodium slightly reduces the odds of hypertension.
-- Potassium (pot): Significant (p < 0.01), where an increase in potassium increases the odds of hypertension, in contrast to the first model, where potassium was protective when considering the interaction.
+- Potassium (pot) (Estimate = 0.0058456): Significant (p < 0.01), where an increase in potassium increases the odds of hypertension, in contrast to the first model, where potassium was protective when considering the interaction.
+- Model fit: AIC (6390.1): The fit is reasonable, but the model with the interaction has a smaller AIC (i.e., it is better).

 ### Model 3: Sodium Only